-In the early days of the pandemic, we learned in a new way the lesson Tim shares with his students: Life is hard and suffering is unavoidable.
-But as Catholics, we cling to the wisdom that we are not alone in our suffering.
+In the early days of the pandemic, we all learned an old lesson in a new way: suffering is unavoidable.
+But we also cling to the wisdom that we are not alone in our suffering.
 Here’s how that insight came to Tim in a small, empty chapel — and rekindled his hope.

 Early in the spring of 2020, I went on long walks with the kind of wanderlust that is only possible when a society shuts down.
 During my daily seven-mile walk from my home to the Catholic campus where I teach, I did not encounter another person.